EventStudyTools/api-wrapper.r/README.md

 This software library provides the capability to easily deploy the EST API.

-* More detailed documentation about available applications can be found [here](http://wwww.eventstudytools.com)
+* More detailed documentation about available applications can be found on [http://wwww.eventstudytools.com](http://wwww.eventstudytools.com)
-* The full API documentation is presented [here](http://wwww.eventstudytools.com/API-ARC)
+* The full API documentation is presented on our website: [http://wwww.eventstudytools.com/API-ARC](http://wwww.eventstudytools.com/API-ARC)

 ## Installation